 If the senior meets the requirements given by his or her state, he or she may renew ID card credentials online.
 The senior’s name and current address must already be on file at the DMV.
 If the address is wrong, the senior may update it while online.
 The senior will also need to input the current senior ID card number, Social Security Number and birthdate.

 If the senior has a lost ID card, he or she may opt to replace the ID card through the mail.
 Before applying for a new ID card this way, the senior should check the state’s requirements.
 Many states only allow ID-holders to renew IDs by mail if their current senior ID cards have not been expired for more than one year.
 The senior will have to fill out a Driver’s License or Identification Card Application form in order to obtain the duplicate ID card.

 If the senior has a lost ID card and it was a REAL ID non-driver ID, he or she may be required to go into a DMV office to replace the ID.
 This may also be the case if the ID card was stolen or damaged.
 While there, seniors will be required to show proof of identity, on top of all of the other requirements to replace an ID card.

 If the senior’s ID card is not a REAL ID non-driver ID, he or she may still replace it in person.
 Complete a Driver License or Identification Card Application form, and then have your thumbprint taken.
 You will then receive a receipt for the ID card to use until the new ID card comes in the mail.
 The card should arrive within 60 days, in most states.

-Renew ID Card Credentials for Seniors
+How to Renew ID Cards for Seniors

 The process to renew an ID card is the same as replacing a lost or stolen card in person.
 The applicant may be able to renew ID card online in some states.
 In many states, the senior will need to go into a DMV office, fill out a Driver License or Identification Card Application, have a thumbprint taken and take a new picture.
-Learn more about ID card renewal for seniors in our complimentary guide.